TheOriginalGeez/Eros/README.md

 ## Copy Game Folder Files

-- Navigate back to your Cupid installation folder.
+- Navigate back to your Eros installation folder.
 - Open "Game Folder Files"
 - Copy everything inside the Game Folder Files folder.
 - Paste it into your Skyrim SE directory.